 Turtle Bunbury has been variously described as ‘one of Ireland’s most prolific historians’ and ‘one of the most versatile authors of his generation.’
 As well as over twenty published books, he is an active podcaster and a frequent figure on Irish television and radio.
-In July 2022, he was appointed an Accredited Lecturer of The Arts Society (London).
-Turtle was guest lecturer on board Noble Caledonia’s Island Sky, which circumnavigated Ireland in August 2022.
-He went on a lecture tour to Chicago and New York in October 2022.
+An Accredited Lecturer of The Arts Society (London), he will be the guest lecturer on board Noble Caledonia’s Island Sky when it embarks upon its Circumnavigation of Ireland in August 2023.

+Turtle was awarded the Gilmartin Medal in 2021.
 In April 2022, he installed his 50th Past Tracks history panel at an Irish railway station.
 This acclaimed project is in conjunction with Irish Rail / Iarnród Éireann and illustrator Derry Dillon.
+He circumnavigated Ireland in August 2022 and went on a lecture tour to Chicago and New York in October 2022.

 Turtle co-founded the History Festival of Ireland in 2011.
 The event was subsumed into the annual Festival of Writing and Ideas at Borris House, County Carlow, at which Turtle is a regular guest.